fyxgaming/run/README.md

 ### Developer Testing

-During development, it is often useful to lint and test together using an uncompiled build.
-To do that:
+During development, you may find it useful to lint and test together using an uncompiled build:

     npm run test:dev